 We have morning tea in between first and second services and so se encourage everyone to stay after first service or come a little earlier to second service.

-We also have an evening service called ‘Grace by Night’ which gathers at 5pm.
+We usually have an evening service called ‘Grace by Night’ which gathers at 5pm.
 This is a completely different service to the morning and many people come to both morning and evening services.
+However, due to Covid 19 this service is on hold temporarily.

 You are welcome to participate in this time, however you do not have to sing if you do not feel comfortable.
 You also will not be expected to pray or read out aloud.
 We try to explain everything we do, including: